dustyheatsink/FireflyMesh/README.md

 # FireflyMesh
-Open-source LoRa mesh communicators for personal use, STEM workshops, and community radio exploration—powered by Meshtastic and devices like the Chatter 2.0.
+Open source LoRa mesh communicators for personal use, STEM workshops, and community radio exploration, powered by Meshtastic and devices like the Chatter 2.0.